 Mala brings up another issue with this Aloha Betrayed: loose ends, of which there are quite a few.
 There's a HUGE one involving her that is still left hanging at the end of book, and I can't quite figure out why it had to be that way.
 And there are others - I'll put them here on this separate page for those who don't want to be subjected to spoilers.
 Sure, life is often ambiguous, but books don't have to be.
 Too many dangling questions leaves me, as a reader, feeling vaguely disappointed.

-Aloha Betrayed by Donald Bain - To be released in April 2014.
+Death of a Blue Blood by Donald Bain - To be released in October 2014.

 Murder, They Wrote edited by Elizabeth Foxwell and Martin H. Greenberg - These books are an interesting concept - each is a collection of short stories written by female authors in the mystery field.
 There's just one flaw - hardly any of the contributions have anything to do with the show.
 When I bought the first book, the show had been off the air for, oh, about six months, and already I was beginning to starve for new material.
 I was disappointed to find that in that entire book, only one - one! - story was about Jessica; all the others had absolutely nothing to do with MSW.
 An entire volume of bookend episodes!

 Book Two (Murder, They Wrote II) is more of the same, but does include a couple of very clever MSW parodies.